nhotalling/hpmanager/README.md

 docker run --rm -d -p 8080:80 --name ddbhpmanager hpmanager
 ```

 Once the app is running, open a browser and navigate to
 http://localhost:8080/api/v1/character/briv
 in order to verify the app is running.

+## Assumptions

+- There is no indicator for which class is the character's starting class (used to determine max HP at level 1).
+  A 'starting class' indicator could be added to the classes or the max HD could be used.
+For purposes of this demo,
+  the first class in the list is used to determine level 1 HP.
+- Assumed vulnerability should also be considered along with immunity and resistance.
+- Assumed that stat bonuses stack and that multiple copies of an item are not included.

 ## Testing the App